 Here’s a list of the main factors that affect your business loan interest rate:

 - Loan type.
 Hands down, the type of business loan you choose has the greatest impact on rates.
-Term loans from traditional banks tend to have the lowest rates, while short-term loans, like merchant cash advances, typically have the highest rates.
+Term loans from traditional banks tend to have the lowest rates, while short-term loans, like merchant cash advances (MCAs), typically have the highest rates.

 - Creditworthiness.
 Most lenders look at your personal credit score before extending a loan, so having a score of 700 or above will get you the best rates.
 There are loans for people with lower credit scores, but often at significantly higher rates.

 - Healthy cash flow.
 A strong cash flow signals that your business is less risky.
-Having at least $100,000 a year in revenue can help you qualify for business loans that have lower rates, for example, bank term loans.
-However, If you’re in the works of starting a business, you still may have options with lenders or loans geared toward startups.
+Having at least $100,000 a year in revenue can help you qualify for business loans with lower rates, such as bank term loans.
+However, if you’re in the midst of starting a business, you still have options with lenders or loans geared toward startups.

 - Type of business and industry.
 Since lenders prefer to work with businesses in industries that have greater potential for growth and profitability, being in a preferred industry can help you secure a more competitive rate.